-Assignments can be created from repertoire found in the SmartMusic catalog under Find Music.
+Assignments can be created from interactive titles in MakeMusic Cloud's music catalog after selecting the title in Find Music.
 Every assignment you create is saved as a template, which you can either assign right away or assign later.
-Your assignment templates are saved under My Assignment Templates on the Dashboard and on your Units page.
+Your assignment templates are saved on the Home page under Recent Assignment Templates and on your Units page.
 Read the steps below to learn how to create assignments.

-To create assignments you will need to create a class first.
+In order to create assignments, you will first need to create a class.

 - Step 1: find and select the music.

-- Step 9: (optional) assign to some students.
+- Step 5: assign the newly created assignment template to your students.

 - Next: learn how to grade assignments.